Attachment Wounds and Relational Trauma

 • Choosing emotionally unavailable partners

-These patterns are not conscious choices.
-They are your nervous system responding based on past relational learning.
+These patterns aren’t conscious choices—they’re your nervous system responding to past relational learning.

-Closeness, vulnerability, and dependence can trigger old survival responses—especially if early relationships felt unsafe.
+Relationships can activate attachment systems.
+Closeness, vulnerability, and dependence can trigger old survival responses.

-EMDR (Eye Movement Desensitization and Reprocessing) helps reprocess the early experiences and belief networks that shaped attachment patterns.
+EMDR (Eye Movement Desensitization and Reprocessing) can help reprocess early experiences that shaped attachment patterns.

 • Greater emotional stability

-EMDR helps the nervous system update its expectations of connection.
+EMDR helps the nervous system update its expectations about connection (Shapiro, 2018).

-Internal Family Systems (IFS) offers a compassionate framework for relational trauma.
+Internal Family Systems (IFS) offers a compassionate way to understand relational trauma.

 Healing Attachment Is About Creating Safety Over Time

-• Developing awareness of your patterns without shame
+• Becoming aware of your patterns without shame

 • Building internal safety so closeness feels less threatening